castorini/anserini/docs/experiments-msmarco-v2.md

 For reference:

 + Without any of the three above option, index size reduces to 9.4 GB.
 + With just `-storeRaw`, index size reduces to 73 GB.
 This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
+Bloat compared to compressed size of raw collection is due to support for per-document random access; evidently, the JSON docs don't compress well.

 Perform a run on the dev queries: